ev1313/dingsda/docs/misc.rst

 Renamed
 -------

 Adds a name string to a field (which by default is None).
 This class is only used internally and you should use the / and * operators instead.
-Naming fields is needed when working with Structs and Unions, but also sometimes with Sequences and FocusedSeq.
+Naming fields is needed when working with Structs and Unions, but also sometimes with FocusedSeq.

 ::